joel-wright/openstack-notes/swift-service/design.md

 ## Goal

-The goal of this document is to propose an update to ```python-swiftclient``` to make the logic in ```shell.py``` available to developers via a new API:
+The goal of this document is to propose an update to ```python-swiftclient``` to make the high-level, multithreaded logic in ```shell.py``` available to developers via a new API.
+We propose the following changes:

 * Move swift operation logic from ```shell.py``` into a new file, ```service.py```.
-* Provide a new high-level re-entrant API in ```service.py``` for accessing the object store from multiple threads end user projects.
+* Provide a new high-level re-entrant API in ```service.py``` for accessing the object store from multiple threads in end user projects.
 * Convert the existing ```shell.py``` code to make use of the new high-level API as an example of usage.

 ## Current API

-The current API provides low-level operations for performing individual actions on an object store, and a command line utility that contains a large amount of high-level application logic for performing operations on multiple objects using a thread pool.
+The current API provides low-level operations for performing individual actions on a swift object store, and a command line utility that contains a large amount of high-level application logic for performing operations on multiple objects using a thread pool.
 This high level logic cannot however be easily integrated into end-user projects because it mixes program logic with output for the command line utility, and requires a new thread pool for each operation.